na-na-hi/renget/archive/lcbguide.md

 In other words - yes, you really can farm every Identity and E.G.O in the game and forgo the gacha system entirely if you are dedicated enough.

 **3. What should I shard (spark) first, and when?**
-If you want to get the most out of your Egoshards, you can either focus on Identities and E.G.O in the tier list, ones marked as Event/current Season, or both if it applies.
-You should also avoid sharding 00 Identities because they are easy to roll on or off-banner, because you are guaranteed one 00 Identity for every 10-roll.
+If you want to get the most out of your Egoshards, you can either focus on Identities and E.G.O in the tier list, ones marked as Event/current Season, preferably both if it applies.
+You should avoid sharding 00 Identities because they are easy to roll on or off-banner, because you are guaranteed one 00 Identity for every 10-roll.

 As for when to shard, it is best to wait for right before the Season ends incase you get spooked when rolling.
-If you really want something now whether it be for the Railway or something else, you can do it whenever.
+But if you really want something now whether it be for the Railway or something else, you can do it whenever.

 **4. How many Nominable Egoshard Crates should I open at a time?
 What do I do with Random Egoshard Crates?**
 This largely depends on how many Egoshards you have for that Sinner.
 Every Egoshard Crate gives you 1-3 Egoshards, so you need an average of 200 Nominable Egoshard Crates to shard one 000 ID or E.G.O.
 Assuming you have 0 Egoshards, open 50 crates at a time and lower the amount you open each time until you're at 400 Egoshards.
 Be careful not to overshoot or you'll be sitting on 600 extra Egoshards you have no use for.